levin-riegner/flutter-template/README.md

 An additional **Mock** entry file `main_mock.dart` is available for testing and better prototyping.

-> Android Studio Run Configurations are saved inside the .run/ folder
+> Android Studio Run Configurations are available inside the .run/ folder

-- [ ] TODO: QA Banner
+For internal environments (such as Staging) a Banner will be shown on the top end part of the screen to easily identify the app against the production version.
+This can be configured inside the `lib/app/app.dart` file.

 #### Configuring Environments
 1. Environment variables can be found at `lib/app/config/environment.dart`.